Exopy/exopy/docs/source/dev_guide/testing.rst

 ----------------------

 To run the test suite, one should invoke pytest from the command line.
-First the command line should be made to point at the root of the 'ecpy' folder (containing both the 'ecpy' and the 'tests' packages).
+First the command line should be made to point at the root of the 'exopy' folder (containing both the 'exopy' and the 'tests' packages).
 Then one can invoke pytest using the 'py.test tests' command.

 To run only tests linked to a limited part of the application one can specify